 Many believe that technology can help address the behavioral health workforce crisis.
-Learn how by viewing these resources.
+Join the discussion!

-This is the November session from our ongoing Workshop Wednesday series.
+This is the latest session in our ongoing Workshop Wednesday series.

 During COVID-19, many providers found themselves forced to use technology to be able to meet their client’s needs while addressing the pandemic’s unique restrictions.